orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 instead of the more complex C/C++ programming languages.

 Python plugins have access to more features and a more consistent SDK than :ref:`Lua scripts <lua>`.
-The Python API is automatically generated from the `Orthanc plugin SDK in C
+The largest part of the Python API is automatically generated from the `Orthanc plugin SDK in C
 <https://hg.orthanc-server.com/orthanc/file/Orthanc-1.9.3/OrthancServer/Plugins/Include/orthanc/OrthancCPlugin.h>`__
 using the `Clang <https://en.wikipedia.org/wiki/Clang>`__ compiler front-end.

-As of release 2.0 of the plugin, the coverage of the C SDK is about 75% (119 functions are automatically wrapped in Python out of a total of 157 functions in the Orthanc SDK 1.7.2).
+As of release 3.2 of the plugin, the coverage of the C SDK is about 87% (138 functions are automatically wrapped in Python out of a total of 158 functions from the Orthanc SDK 1.8.1).

 Source code